 Naturally an interest in electronics led to an interest in computing and armed with my first computer in 2003 I learned the ins and outs of software and later hardware.
 In 2009 a good friend taught me the basics of web authoring and having authored my first website I then moved on to learn advanced application and web programming.
 Both interests would eventually lead to careers as a software programmer and then as a writer in the technology field.

-I attended a mainstream primary school, and then in my later years specialist education – where I took my GCSE qualifications a year in advance and spent a gap year studying radio production, music technology and media before completing an AS level at a mainstream college and putting my school years behind me to pursue a career as a software programmer.
+I took my GCSE qualifications a year in advance and spent a gap year studying radio production, music technology and media before completing an AS level in computer programming and thereafter putting my school years behind me to pursue a career as a software programmer.

 One thing led to another and despite success in the programming field I decided to instead pursue my dream of a music career.
 I’d been authoring a blog for some time which had enjoyed some success, offering me a sustainable income and allowing me to run a music career along side.
 I’d also been involved in several musical projects, producing, mixing and mastering a number of works for a selection of artists and completing session work.
 I’m always searching for the next opportunity.